 (1) The process of planning a reliable and efficient transmission system for the ERCOT Region is composed of several types of activities and studies.

-(2) The effective date for the Year 6 case is the 2014 Steady State Working Group (SSWG) Data Set B base case release date.
-Consideration of the Year 6 case in the Regional Transmission Plan is required starting in 2014.
+(2) Consideration of the Year 6 case in the Regional Transmission Plan is required.

 3.1.1.2 Regional Transmission Plan

-(1)
+(1) ERCOT shall create ERCOT 90/10 Forecasts to establish Regional Transmission Plan base cases for use in Regional Transmission Plan activities and RPG Project Review.
+On an annual basis, ERCOT shall prepare and present for RPG comment the planned release of the ERCOT 90/10 Forecast regarding future planning years.
+Starting with the 2017 Regional Transmission Plan (RTP), ERCOT will compare the ERCOT 90/10 Load forecast with the summed Steady State Working Group (SSWG) Bus Load Forecast for each Weather Zone.
+If the ERCOT 90/10 Load forecast is higher, ERCOT will use this forecast.
+If the SSWG Load forecast is higher than the ERCOT 90/10 Load forecast, ERCOT will use the ERCOT 90/10 Load forecast plus no more than X% above that peak value.
+[X to be determined after consultation with and recommendation from the Planning Working Group (to be discussed at the September PLWG meeting) to be presented at the October Reliability and Operations Subcommittee meeting, for final action on this PGRR.] .

-The Regional Transmission Plan is developed annually by ERCOT, in coordination with the RPG and Transmission Service Providers (TSPs).
-The Regional Transmission Plan addresses region-wide reliability and economic transmission needs and the planned improvements to meet those needs for the upcoming six years included in the SSWG base cases.
+(2) The Regional Transmission Plan is developed annually by ERCOT, in coordination with the RPG and Transmission Service Providers (TSPs).
+The Regional Transmission Plan addresses regional and ERCOT-wide reliability and economic transmission needs and the planned improvements to meet those needs for the upcoming six years starting with the ERCOT 90/10 Forecast base cases.
 These planned improvements include projects previously approved by the ERCOT Board, projects previously reviewed by the RPG, new projects that will be refined at the appropriate time by TSPs in order to complete RPG review, and the local projects currently planned by TSPs.
 Combined, these projects represent ERCOT’s plan which addresses the reliability and efficiency of the ERCOT System in order to meet North American Electric Reliability Corporation (NERC) Reliability Standards, the Protocols, Operating Guides and this Planning Guide.
 Projects that are included in the Regional Transmission Plan are not considered to have been endorsed by ERCOT until they have undergone the appropriate level of RPG Project Review as outlined in Protocol Section 3.11.4, Regional Planning Group Project Review Process, if required.
 The process used by ERCOT to develop the Regional Transmission Plan is outlined in Section 3.1.4, Regional Transmission Plan Development Process.

 (2) ERCOT shall post the Regional Transmission Plan to the Market Information System (MIS) Secure Area by December 31 of each year.